 However, when we looked at the selection and appointment process to see how these Commissioners were selected, the process was lacking transparency.
 The City of San Diego Commission for Arts and Culture is composed of fifteen volunteers appointed by the Mayor.
 The Mayor appoints six members and the Mayor appoints the remaining nine members, one each from a list of three nominations submitted by each Councilmember.
-We understand that Commissioners are recruited in a variety of ways, including informally via connections with City Council offices and through a self-nomination process.
-Yet, the process for selecting each Commissioner and the vetting conducted by the Mayor is unclear, so we cannot determine how extensive recruitment and selection was based on diverse backgrounds and representation of individual arts and culture patrons, artists, educators, the business and professional community, those with professional qualifications and experience or knowledge of a particular arts and culture field, and the general public.
+We did not receive any data about how Commissioners are recruited and vetted by the Mayor or Councilmembers.
+We do understand that potential Commissioners must complete an Office of Boards & Commissions Interest Application.
+The application is for new applicants and reappointments.
+Yet, the selection process for each Commissioner is unclear, so we cannot determine how extensive recruitment was based on diverse backgrounds and representation of individual arts and culture patrons, artists, educators, the business and professional community, those with professional qualifications and experience or knowledge of a particular arts and culture field, and the general public.

 We acknowledge that the current Commissioners represent aspects of the diversity laid out in the Municipal Code, however we want to bring attention to the lack of transparency around the selection and appointment process.
-We recommend that the Councilmembers and the Mayor intentionally diversify the Commissioners in a transparent process that takes into consideration those with the diversity of perspectives and experiences that will bring the Commission closer to its accountability statement committing to evaluate their role as a Commission, and pledge to change policies or procedures that contribute to systemic racism and further marginalization.
+We recommend that the Commission intentionally diversify the Commissioners in a transparent process that takes into consideration those with the diversity of perspectives and experiences that will bring the Commission closer to its accountability statement committing to evaluate their role as a Commission, and pledge to change policies or procedures that contribute to systemic racism and further marginalization.
 Including Commissioners that are community organizers, grassroots leaders, changemakers, and thought leaders in the community are examples.
-To foster transparency in the appointment process, we further recommend that the City create a community feedback mechanism to receive input on the slate of Commissioners before they are appointed.
-The arts and culture community at large knows who is an advocate for the arts in San Diego, and moreover, who is implementing that advocacy through practice to create positive change in the community.
+To foster transparency in the appointment process, we further recommend that the Commission creates a community feedback mechanism to receive input on slate of Commissioners before they are appointed.
+The arts and culture community knows who is an advocate for the arts and moreover, who is implementing that advocacy through practice to create positive change in the community.